consensus21school/consensus21school.github.io/whitepaper.md

-Consensus21 is governed by a **Council of Educators**, a multi-signature body elected by members of the learning community.
+Consensus21 is governed by a **Council of mentors**, a multi-signature body elected by members of the learning community.
 This council oversees the implementation of **School Improvement Proposals (SIPs)**—similar to Bitcoin’s BIPs (Bitcoin Improvement Proposals)—ensuring continuous innovation within the learning environment.

 The council facilitates **consensus-building**, ensuring that all changes to the protocol or the community are voted on and agreed upon democratically.
 A **3-of-6 multi-signature scheme** allows decisions to be made with agreement from half of the signatories plus one, balancing security, efficiency, and an optimal decision-making process.
 Members of the council are elected through community voting and serve fixed terms.